Dream Trips: How to Ensure Your Safari is Ethical + Responsible - Full-Time Travel

 “Travel to Africa was effectively halted for the majority of 2020 which resulted in a serious economic impact to tourism companies and the people who work for them, so it is true that you will have a beneficial impact just by booking your trip,” explains Paula Franklin, co-founder of Travel is Better in Color and a safari expert.
 “For people who want to go deeper in making sure their travels are a force for good I suggest starting with your travel advisor.
 Pick one that clearly lays out their commitment to the areas they work in.
 Then ask questions like, why this lodge, why this national park over a private concession, who owns the lodge and are they hiring locally?”

-If you’re one of the many people using this pandemic time to plan a future safari, make sure you’re doing your due diligence.
+If you're planning a safari, make sure you're doing your due diligence.
 Start by asking yourself these questions and book an ethical safari trip you can feel good about.

 By Harshil Gudka